eating-coleslaw/squittal.ScrimPlanetmans/README.md

 3. Under __User veriables for <*Windows username*>__, select `New..`. to add a new user variable with name "DaybreakGamesServiceKey" (without the quotes) and a value of your census API service key.
 Click OK to accept the new variable.
    * Note: The "s:" prefix in an API query string is not part of the service key.
 For example, you would set the environment variable to `example`, not `s:example`.

-### _(For Streaming & Development)_ Visual Studio 2019 Community Edition

-.NET Core 3.1 is only compatible with Visual Studio 2019.

-1. Download the free Community 2019 edition [here](https://visualstudio.microsoft.com/vs/ "Visual Studio 2019 download page").

-2. Select these workloads in the installer: ASP.NET and web development, .NET desktop development, & .NET Core cross-platform development (this will be ~8-10 GB).

-If you intend to stream matches using OBS (or other software), you'll need to run the app from Visual Studio once before the app will be picked up by OBS's browser source.

-1. Open `squittal.ScrimPlanetmans.sln` in Visual Studio (it's in the top-level directory).

-2. Open any file with a .cs file extension via the Solution Explorer panel (should be on right of the screen by default), such as `Startup.cs` or `Program.cs` The specific file doesn't matter.

-3. Press "Ctrl + Shift + B" to Build the solution.
-Wait a moment for it to finish (the Output panel should open, displaying the progress).

-4. (Assuming the Build is successful) At the top of the screen should be a green "play" button (sideways triangle) with an "IIS Express" label and a dropdown arrow.
-Click the dropdown arrow, then select "squittal.ScrimPlanetmans.App". __Don't press the button__.

-5. Press Ctrl + F5 to run the app from Visual Studio.
-It should automatically open a browser to https://localhost:5001/.
+### For Streaming - Create Trusted Dev Certificate

+OBS won't show the contents of a webpage if it doesn't have a trusted certificate.
+You can fix this by generating a self-signed, trusted certificate to enable HTTPS for the localhost site used by the app.
+For more information, refer to Microsoft's [dotnet dev-certs](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-dev-certs) guide.

+_Note: These steps replace the old "install Visual Studio" instructions._

+1. Open a new Command Prompt window.

+2. Optionally, enter `dotnet dev-certs https --check --trust` to see if a trusted certificate is already present on your local machine.
+If it says that one was found, then you should be able to skip to step 4.

+3. Enter `dotnet dev-certs https --trust` to create a certificate and trust it.

-6. Open OBS and configure a browser source with a URL of https://localhost:5001/overlay, following the instructions in the [Streaming Overlay](#streaming-overlay) section below.
+4. Open OBS and configure a browser source with a URL of https://localhost:5001/overlay, following the instructions in the [Streaming Overlay](#streaming-overlay) section below.
 Disable & re-enable the browser source to refresh it.
-After enabling, it might take a second or two for the site to render. __If the overlay is visible in OBS, then you're done with these steps__.
+After enabling, it might take a second or two for the site to render.

-7. If it still didn't work, close the command line window that open with Ctrl + c, disable the firewall again, then re-doing steps 5 - 6.

-8. If it still doesn't work, restart your computer and try again.

 ## Running the App